walrus-chanul-dandeniya/chiral-network/docs/download-restart.md

 - **Can users cancel and immediately resume?** `pause_download` followed by `resume_download` stays within the same metadata record, but invoking `start_download` again wipes prior artifacts to guarantee a clean restart.
 - **How are cross-volume destinations handled?** `FinalizingIo` detects when the destination lives on another device, stream-copies the `.part` file, `fsync`s the copy, and swaps it into place so users never see partial files.
 - **What audit trails exist for errors?** Every transition that lands in `Failed` records a structured `last_error`, and the backend logs a concise line per failure so operators can correlate UI warnings with backend telemetry.
+- **How does the lease handshake work without HTTP POST?** We send a signed token over the DHT, renew it before expiry, and re-handshake if we ever see `401/403` or `LeaseExpired`, keeping the data plane on plain HTTP.

 ## 15. References